Zirou Qiu

 What is a discrete dynamical system?

-My research focuses on foundations and optimizations of social systems, although you won't often find the term "social systems" in my papers.
-Instead, my work primarily involves something known as a discrete dynamical system.
+My research focuses on the foundation of complex systems, although one won't often find the term "complex systems" in my papers.
+Instead, you may note that my work involves things called discrete dynamical systems.

-Importantly, discrete dynamical systems provide a theoretical foundation to formally address questions about social systems.
-Such questions include (1) the convergence and stability of social dynamics; (2) the inference and recovery of black-box social systems; (3) the distribution and optimization for social goods.
+In essence, the discrete dynamical system is a mathematical framework that models complex systems represented as graphs.
+Importantly, discrete dynamical systems provide a theoretical foundation to formally address questions about complex systems.
+Such questions include (1) convergence and stability of system dynamics; (2) learning black-box systems; (3) resource allocation and planning; (4) large-scale (agent-based) simulation.